festusndiritu/Alphazit60/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Festus Ndiritu
 ======================================================================================================================================

-Android developer and Designer
+Software Developer and Designer
 ------------------------------

-I'm a passionate Mobile App Developer and Designer with a strong focus on crafting seamless user experiences.
+ A passionate Software Dev and Designer with a strong focus on crafting seamless user experiences.
 My journey in tech has been driven by a love for both design and development, allowing me to create apps that are not only functional but also visually appealing.

 * 🌍  I'm based in Nairobi, Kenya
 * 🖥️  See my portfolio at [my portfolio](http://portfolio-festusndiritu.netlify.app)
-* ✉️  You can contact me at [ndiritufestus382@gmail.com](mailto:ndiritufestus382@gmail.com)
+* ✉️  You can contact me at [ndiritufestus8@gmail.com](mailto:ndiritufestus8@gmail.com)
 * 🚀  I'm currently working on [niHome](http://nihome.netlify.app)
 * 🧠  I'm learning Compose Multiplatform
 * 🤝  I'm open to collaborating on interesting mobile projects